Over 20 years in the making.

 Dean of Foreign Student Affairs, St. Petersburg Pediatric Medical University (Retired)

 You could say he was born to be a doctor.
 While living in Enterprise, Utah, young Dr. Howard landed himself in the emergency room (ER) at age 14—and not as a patient.
 He worked as a volunteer at Pioneer Memorial Medical Center in St. George, Utah, taking vital signs, cleaning up, and gleaning all he could from the hospital environment.
 At age 15 he was granted special permission to be employed at the Sunrise Hospital & Medical Center in Las Vegas as an orderly in nuclear medicine.
-Dr. Howard then began volunteering at Dixie Regional Medical Center, logging more than two-thousand volunteer hours by the time he was 16.
+Dr. Howard then began volunteering at Dixie Regional Medical Center, logging more than 2,000 volunteer hours by the time he was 16.

 At that same age, he was hired as an ER technician at Dixie Regional Medical Center.
-His desire to become a doctor was cemented by a transformative experience he had there.
+His desire to become a doctor was solidified by a transformative experience he had there.
 He recalls a 2-year-old girl coming in on an ambulance.
 She had spinal meningitis and went into cardiac and respiratory arrest—meaning she wasn’t breathing, and her heart wasn’t pumping.
 Dr. Howard was the only one there and administered CPR until he could get a team to come and help.
 “We saved her life,” he says.

 He’ll never forget a woman walking into the ER with her little girl about a year later. ‘“See that man right there?” the woman said, pointing to Dr. Howard. “‘That’s the one that saved your life.’”